Jim Duggan: Various appearances (2007–2009)

 In the summer of 2008, Duggan started a short feud with Cody Rhodes and Ted DiBiase after Rhodes and DiBiase tried to convince Duggan to retire and let the young talent run the show.
 Soon after, Duggan would come out and announce that he would take Rhodes and DiBiase's advice and retire, but Jerry Lawler stopped him by convincing Duggan to stay.
 Duggan and Lawler then wrestled Rhodes and DiBiase on the August 25, 2008 edition of Raw, but lost the match.
 On the October 20 edition of Raw, Duggan confronted Santino Marella and Beth Phoenix during one of Marella's tirades against his three possible opponents at Cyber Sunday (Roddy Piper, Goldust, and The Honky Tonk Man).
 Upset at being interrupted, Marella took off his clothes, getting ready to fight Duggan.
 Yet before a fight could begin, Marella instructed Phoenix to throw the clothes in Duggan's face, a move that temporarily distracted Duggan.
 Marella then smashed a guitar over Duggan's head, ending the segment.
 Duggan would appear on Raws 800th episode during Kung Fu Naki's in-ring dance segment, which also involved various other members of the WWE roster.

 In 2009, Duggan appeared in the 2009 Royal Rumble match, entering at #29 and setting a record for the most years between Royal Rumble appearances.
-He was eliminated from the match by Big Show.
-On the August 10 episode of Raw, Duggan made his final televised appearance as Sgt.
-Slaughter had him come out in place of Bret Hart, due to the episode taking place in Canada, when he introduced "The best there was, the best there is, and the best there ever will be" in order to mock the Canadian fans.
+He was eliminated by Big Show.
+On the August 10 episode of Raw, he made his final televised WWE appearance, as Sgt.
+Slaughter had him come out in place of Bret Hart after introducing "the best there is, the best there was and the best there ever will be", antagonizing the crowd of Canadians.